Niccolò Machiavelli: Life

 Niccolò Machiavelli was born in Florence, Italy, the third child and first son of attorney Bernardo di Niccolò Machiavelli and his wife, Bartolomea di Stefano Nelli, on 3 May 1469.
-The Machiavelli family is believed to be descended from the old marquesses of Tuscany and to have produced thirteen Florentine Gonfalonieres of Justice, one of the offices of a group of nine citizens selected by drawing lots every two months and who formed the government, or Signoria; he was never, though, a full citizen of Florence because of the nature of Florentine citizenship in that time even under the republican regime.
-Not much is known about Machiavelli's early life, thus one of the main sources that historians rely on regarding his experiences exists in his father's diary, found in the 20th century.
-His family was a huge influence on his life, and it is said that it was his heritage which instilled Machiavelli with his preference for a republican form of government.
-There isn't much known about Machiavelli's mother as few facts have been found about her life by historians.
+The Machiavelli family were a second-rate elite Florentine family in the late 13th to 14th centuries, and likely originated south of Florence near Giogoli and later became substantial landowners around Sant'Andrea in Percussina, possibly descending from minor feudal nobility in the Val di Pesa.
+Machiavelli's father, Bernardo, was born illegitimately and thus could not become a full citizen of Florence, nor could he participate in Florentine politics.
+This affected Niccolò as well, who himself could not obtain full citizenship rights.
+Not much is known about Machiavelli's early life, thus one of the main sources that historians rely on regarding his experiences during his childhood and adolescence exists in his father's diary, often referred to as Libro di Ricordi, found in the 20th century.
+His family was a massive influence on his life, and it is said that it was his father which influenced Machiavelli with his later preference in adulthood for a republican form of government.
+There is not much known about Machiavelli's mother, as only few facts have been found about her life by historians.
+There are no surviving letters or written accounts that exist to describe her or her life.

-Machiavelli was born in a tumultuous era.
-The Italian city-states, and the families and individuals who ran them could rise and fall suddenly, as popes and the kings of France, Spain, and the Holy Roman Empire waged acquisitive wars for regional influence and control.
-Political-military alliances continually changed, featuring condottieri (mercenary leaders), who changed sides without warning, and the rise and fall of many short-lived governments.
+Machiavelli was born and raised in a tumultuous era.
+Machiavelli was eight years old when a conspiracy by the Pazzi family was hatched which aimed to assassinate both Lorenzo and Giuliano de' Medici, the then-de facto rulers of Florence, in a church.
+Only Giuliano was killed, and the leaders of the conspiracy were arrested and hanged.
+Machiavelli witnessed the resulting violence of the failed plot.
+As a young man he would listen, but not be swayed by, the lengthy sermons of Girolamo Savonarola.
+Machiavelli stated that Savonarola colored his "untruths" according to the situation.
+Machiavelli's civil service would begin shortly after Savonarola was burned at the stake for heresy.

 Machiavelli was taught grammar, rhetoric, and Latin by his teacher, Paolo da Ronciglione.
-It is unknown whether Machiavelli knew Greek; Florence was at the time one of the centres of Greek scholarship in Europe.
+It is unknown whether Machiavelli knew Greek; Florence was at the time one of the centers of Greek scholarship in Europe.
 In 1494 Florence restored the republic, expelling the Medici family that had ruled Florence for some sixty years.